mcharouk/aws/Certification/machinelearning.md

   * it's a good metric when cost of false negatives is high.
   * Recall measures the proportion of **actual** positive cases that the model correctly identifies.
   * For example, a model that should detect an illness.
 If the model identify a patient free of disease wrongly, it can be very annoying.
 For example, if the model predicts a disease to a patient that does not have anything, it's less important, because probably, other studies will show there's no disease.
+  * To maximize recall means to minimize the false negatives.
 * F1 score : 2 * Precision * Recall / Precision + Recall
   * It's an indicator that mixes Precision and Recall.

+* Receiver Operating characteristics
+  * ROC curve is a graphical representation of the performance of a classification model at all classification thresholds.
+Basically is threshold is set to 0,5, that means all prediction > 0,5 will be classified as positive.
+    * Lowering the threshold gives you more true positive and false positive as well
+    * Raising the threshold gives you less true positive and less false positive.
+* Area under the curve
+  * used with ROC curve.
+  * it's a number between 0 and 1.
+  * 1 is perfect
+  * 0,5 means the model performs likes a random guess
+  * < 0,5 means worse than random

 ## Model convergence issues